Malia Travel Guide

 Malia © phileole

-Although Malia has a long, wide stretch of beach it becomes heavily crowded during the height of the summer holiday season.
-The resort has been largely taken over by young Brits, from teens to early 20s, whose behaviour is often lewd and bawdy, therefore it is not suitable for a family holiday.
+Although Malia has a long, wide stretch of beach, it becomes heavily crowded during the peak holiday season.
+The resort's popularity among young party goers means it isn't the best option for a family holiday.